Jim Cairns: Loans affair

-In late 1974, in an attempt to raise funds for large capital works projects (such as drilling for gas on the north-west shelf between Australia and Timor and constructing a pipeline for transporting the gas down to Eastern Australia), senior ministers Rex Connor and Lionel Murphy, along with Prime Minister Gough Whitlam, began to consider arrangements to borrow approximately US$4,000 million petrodollars from the Middle East.
+In late 1974, in an attempt to raise funds for large capital works projects, such as drilling for gas on the north-west shelf between Australia and Timor and constructing a pipeline for transporting the gas down to Eastern Australia, senior ministers Rex Connor and Lionel Murphy, along with Prime Minister Gough Whitlam, began to consider arrangements to borrow approximately US$4,000 million petrodollars from the Middle East.
 The plan was to use the services of an intermediary, Pakistani banker Tirath Khemlani.
 Cairns first became aware of what was to become known as the "Loans Affair" three days after being appointed Treasurer, on 13 December 1974, when he entered at the end of a meeting of the Labor Party federal executive at the Lodge, the official residence of the Prime Minister in Canberra.
 Whitlam explained the situation and asked that Cairns co-sign approval for the loan.
-Cairns did so, noting to Whitlam that the state premiers should be informed of the loan (this did not occur).
+Cairns did so, noting to Whitlam that the state premiers should be informed of the loan, which did not occur.

 Subsequently, Sir Frederick Wheeler, Secretary of the Treasury (the head of Cairns' department) and other members of staff advised Cairns that Khemlani was of questionable character.
 In his capacity as Acting Prime Minister during Gough Whitlam's overseas trip covering late 1974 to early 1975, Cairns arranged a meeting at the Reserve Bank in Canberra attended by various senior officials, including Lionel Murphy and Rex Connor.
 Connor's authority to borrow the loan was cancelled as a result of the meeting.
-Whitlam returned from overseas on 19 January 1975 and on 27 January 1975, Connor's authority to borrow the loan was reinstated without consultation with Cairns, who found out after the fact.
+Whitlam returned from overseas on 19 January 1975 and, on 27 January 1975, Connor's authority to borrow the loan was reinstated without consultation with Cairns, who found out after the fact.

 A short time later, when Cairns was about to visit the United States in an official capacity, his staff informed him that if the issue of the Khemlani loan were not dealt with, it would most likely overshadow his visit.
-This, plus Cairns' pre-existing reservations about the loan, prompted him to discuss the issue once again with Whitlam, who then agreed that Connor's dealings with Khemlani should come to an end.
-Cairns delivered the news to Connor at Whitlam’s request.
+That, plus Cairns' pre-existing reservations about the loan, prompted him to discuss the issue once again with Whitlam, who then agreed that Connor's dealings with Khemlani should come to an end.
+Cairns delivered the news to Connor at Whitlam's request.
 Connor was later dismissed by Whitlam for continuing his unauthorised business communications with Khemlani.
 Whitlam moved Cairns from Treasury to the Environment ministry.